Mara-Li/chronomage/CONTRIBUTING.md

-# Contributing to Chronomate
+# Contributing to Chronomage

-Thank you for your interest in contributing to Chronomate!
+Thank you for your interest in contributing to Chronomage!
 This document provides guidelines for contributing to the project.

 ## Table of Contents